william-denault/CFMR/README.md

 ### Some larger simulations

-Here we perform 1000 estimations of the effect of X on Y (parameter n=2000, p=100, np\_act=5,beta=0.08,h2=0.1) using CFI, one sample instrument LASSO estimate, and a standard linear model.
+Here we simulate 2000 data sets and on each of them wethe effect of X on Y (simulation parameters n=2000, p=100, np\_act=5,beta=0.08,h2=0.1) using CFI, one sample instrument LASSO estimate, and a standard linear model.
 The function used for the simulations can be found at the end of this document or in the folder CFMR\_simulation\_code.

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->